Hlacos/joboquent/README.md

 The string parameter of the run method is the class name of the Worker in the next step.

+### Extended JobModel

+Feel free to extend this model, just read the extended model section in the worker.

 ## Create worker
 Extend Job to make your own working code
 <pre>